practicalli/clojure-cli-config/README.md

 ### Create new projects from templates
 * `:project/new` - create a new project from a template

-Create a new project (via clojure.main - classic approach)
+Create a new project (via clojure.main - classic approach - recommended for Windows to ensure template arguments are parsed correctly)
 ```shell
 clojure -M:project/new luminus practicalli/full-stack-app +http-kit +h2 +reagent +auth
 ```

-Create a new project (Edn command line arguments - recommended approach)
+Create a new project (Edn command line arguments - recommended approach - except for Windows)
 | Command                                                                                                 | Description                                          |
 |---------------------------------------------------------------------------------------------------------|------------------------------------------------------|
 | `clojure -X:project/new`                                                                                | library project called playground                    |